Should you sell a car that requires work as-is, or have it repaired first? Here are some tips and considerations from expert car buyers.

 This is a problem that many car-owners struggle with.
-Owners often neglect tell-tale signs of problems and drive on – that funny ticking sound that you drown out with the radio, the slight rumble when you turn a tight bend, the mysterious dark puddle in your driveway that appeared a few months ago.
+Owners often neglect tell-tale signs of problems and drive on.
+This could be that funny ticking sound you drown out with the radio, the slight rumble when you turn a tight bend or the mysterious dark puddle in your driveway that appeared a few months ago.
 If you’re reading this thinking “this sounds like me”, don’t worry, you’re certainly not alone.

 Before even thinking about how much your car might be worth, you’ll need to find out what’s wrong with it.
-Maybe you already know, which is a good start, but perhaps you missed something- there’s no harm in having a good look over the vehicle – in fact we strongly recommend it.
+Maybe you already know, which is a good start, but perhaps you missed something.
+There’s no harm in having a good look over the vehicle, in fact, we strongly recommend it.

-Next, get a qualified mechanic to assess the damage and provide a quote for repairs; you may like to gather a few quotes to be sure.
+Next, get a qualified mechanic to assess the issues and provide a quote for repairs; you may like to gather a few quotes to be sure.
 Of course, qualified mechanics may identify other problems that have escaped your attention, but it’s better to go into a sale armed with full knowledge than to find out later.

 The bottom line is this: the repairs are only worth doing if you recuperate the costs in the sale price of the vehicle.
 Will the money you spend increase the sale price by at least the amount spent, preferably more?

 A qualified mechanic can advise you on this.
 An online car buying guide can also tell you approximately how much your car is worth – though many owners misjudge the condition of their car and do not get an accurate estimation.
 If you’re selling a car that needs repairs, you might find it hard to receive an accurate value from an online guide as it will greatly depend on the cost of any repairs required, which will vary based on countless factors.
 You will need an independent appraisal of your vehicle.